 Students may complete a major sequence in Korean language and honours in Korean studies.
-A minor sequence in Korean studies is also available, combining units offered by the School of Languages, Cultures and Linguistics with units offered by other schools.
 Combined honours may be taken in the School of Languages, Cultures and Linguistics and another discipline.

 With the exception of absolute beginners, all students wishing to enrol in a Korean language unit are required to undertake a placement test to obtain enrolment approval.

 The Korean program convenor retains the right to determine the proper proficiency level for any particular student.
 Students are not permitted to accelerate their enrolment without first consulting the program convenor.

 In some non-arts courses students are able to take arts electives and count them towards their course.

 Students who decide that they want to study a language as part of their non-arts course should discuss with their home faculty :

 Note: Because some students will be unable to study language as first-year level units, the School of Languages, Cultures and Linguistics have created second-year level codes to enable non-arts students to complete the equivalent of a first-year sequence in their chosen language.
 Students wishing to enrol in these units must discuss any future enrolment with the relevant language program before enrolling.